study-group-lit/lit/README.md

 # Debiasing NLI models

-Mitigating biases in language models by removing biased data and recasting data from other domains.
+Mitigating biases in language models by removing biased data and recasting data from other NLP tasks.

 ## Disclaimer
 This project is part of the lecture [Formale Semantik WS22/23](https://www.cl.uni-heidelberg.de/courses/ws22/semantik/).
 It will not receive any updates after 2023-03-31.